Wichita attorney sentenced after stealing 104-year-old woman’s money

 WICHITA, Kan.
 (KSNW) – A disbarred Wichita attorney was sentenced Friday morning after he pleaded guilty to swindling an elderly client.

-Larry Toomey was sentenced to 2 years of probation for stealing $961,897.25 from a 104-year-old client with dementia.
-If he breaks probation he can see up to 26 months behind bars.
+Larry Toomey was sentenced to two years of probation for stealing $961,897.25 from a 104-year-old client with dementia.
+If he breaks probation, he can see up to 26 months behind bars.

 Family members of the victim were present at the sentencing.
 They say they were originally heartbroken by the news.